-As I’ve navigated my Crohn’s Disease journey over the past 15+ years, I’ve often heard that if you have one autoimmune disease, it’s not uncommon to develop another.
-After a quick search yesterday, I learned that the numbers actually reflect that 25% of patients with an autoimmune disease have a tendency to develop another.
+As I’ve navigated my Crohn’s disease journey over the past 15+ years, I’ve often heard that if you have one autoimmune disease, it’s not uncommon to develop another.
+After a quick Google search yesterday, I found that according to this article in Maedica, about 25% of patients with an autoimmune disease have a tendency to develop another.
 Which is where this new chapter in my story begins.
-As most people will be spending the next few weeks counting down to Christmas and New Year’s, my own holiday countdown just got eclipsed by a new one that ends with a now-scheduled kidney biopsy on January 5th.
+As most people will be spending the next few weeks counting down to Christmas and New Year’s, my own holiday countdown just got eclipsed by a new one that ends with a now-scheduled kidney biopsy on January 5, 2021.

-Over the past few weeks, I’ve been back and forth to the hospital getting repeat labs done, checking creatinine levels in my blood and both protein spillage and blood in my urine.
-My first set of labs in November was originally done for a January follow-up appointment with my nephrologist — just a typical annual appointment to monitor how things are going with my kidneys.
+Over the past few weeks, I’ve been back and forth to the hospital getting repeat labs done, checking creatinine levels in my blood and testing for protein and blood in my urine.
+My first set of labs in November was originally done for a January follow-up appointment with my nephrologist — just a typical, annual appointment to monitor how things are going with my kidneys.
 But, when the results came back and showed my kidney function was trending in the wrong direction, we repeated those labs and scheduled an in-person visit this past week to talk about a biopsy.
-I’ve now had three sets of labs in the past month that all showed high creatinine levels in my blood, microscopic hematuria (blood in urine not visible to the naked eye), and now proteinuria (protein in urine).
+I’ve now had three sets of labs done in the past month that all showed high creatinine levels in my blood, microscopic hematuria (blood in urine not visible to the naked eye) and proteinuria (protein in urine).
 My nephrologist is thorough and the watch-and-wait period is officially over.

 Aside from knowing that I’ll be one step closer to knowing what’s happening with my health, the silver lining I see right now is that I’m still allowed to eat plenty of protein!
 Those who know me well know that I love a good steak and meat is the one food that is always, reliably, Crohn’s-friendly for me.
 As we’ve been monitoring my kidneys over the past year, I’ve been increasingly concerned about how much meat I eat and whether it’s adding fuel to the fire.
 But, even though my body is spilling protein into my urine, eating less won’t stop the disease.
-With IgA Nephropathy, the immune system releases Immunoglobulin A (a protein that helps your body fight infections) and those Immunoglobulins get stuck in the kidneys and cause inflammation, which then causes the kidneys to leak blood and protein.
+With IgA nephropathy, the immune system releases immunoglobulin A (a protein that helps your body fight infections) and those immunoglobulins get stuck in the kidneys and cause inflammation, which then causes the kidneys to leak blood and protein.
 So, the protein leaking is a symptom, but me eating protein isn’t causing the damage.
-So, I’m not going to worry so much anymore about trying to find vegetables that don’t bother my Crohn’s…as they seem to be elusive or just nonexistent!
+I’m not going to worry so much anymore about trying to find vegetables that don’t bother my Crohn’s; they seem to be elusive or just nonexistent anyway!

-So, I choose not to feel helpless.
+Today, I choose not to feel helpless.
 Instead, I will continue to be as healthy as I can in order to give my body the best chance it has to fight whatever comes its way (even if it’s fighting itself).
-I will continue to look to my healthcare team for their knowledge, care, and guidance and am grateful that I’ve been fortunate to have many different doctors over the years – and especially right now — who make decisions with me and work tirelessly to care for me and others like me. 💜💚
+I will continue to look to my healthcare team for their knowledge, care and guidance, and am grateful that I’ve been fortunate to have many different doctors over the years — especially right now — who make decisions with me and work tirelessly to care for me and others like me. 💜💚